-I also like to freeze many vegetables in one-liter containers for later use.
+I also like to freeze many vegetables in one-liter containers or freezer bags for later use.

 Basically, it converts our free time into future savings on our food bills.

-To begin with, instead of her family using a professional photographer or a portrait studio, she takes the photos herself, configures the lighting and framing and other elements.
+To begin with, instead of your family using a professional photographer or a portrait studio, you take the photos yourself and, configure the lighting and framing and other elements.
 This means that the cost of your family’s picture is zero.

-Razia intends to open an Etsy store.
-She just bought a Camera five days ago for her product photography.
-Instead of hiring a photographer to take the Pictures, she is doing it herself.
+I intend to open an Etsy store.
+I just bought a Camera five days ago for my product photography.
+Instead of hiring a photographer to take the Pictures, I am doing it herself.

-Her fondness for photography, in the end, saves her substantial Money in photography.
+Your fondness for photography, in the end, saves you substantial money in photography.

 The good thing about each of these hobbies is that they can be very interesting on their own, even without the financial benefits.